 - Creating A Personal Brand – Usher discloses his secrets in successful branding using social media, sex appeal, and the tools you need to set yourself apart.
 He confirms that you must find ways to market and sell what you’ve created, your commodity.
 He states that you’re not only an artist but an entrepreneur at the same time.
 So, be dedicated and committed to it.

 - Mental Toughness – Every artist that made it, was greeted with a lot of NO’s and Usher admits that openly, “I have more failures than I’ve actually had successes” and he’s always got back up and kept going.
 Learn from an attitude of forgiving yourself, getting back up, and moving on when a performance goes out of whack.

 - Usher’s Career Journey – Here, we’re following a man’s life story, one of entertainment’s most successful careers, 25 years in the making.
 He loved and tried baseball, football, basketball, and eventually found his connection in music and fell in love with what he really wanted to do.
 Follow along as he narrates it more in detail how he finally secured his spot in the limelight of his colorful career.

 - Final Thoughts – Finally, he sums this class advocating you the opportunity to use his teaching to prepare for your moment that can bring you far more than you could ever imagine.
 The measure of his success has always been the journey and not a specific place, record sales, recognition, idea or expansion.
 His experiences inspire you to use the same journey he’s walked through.

 What I Really Love About the Course

-Access to an elite mentor that has been in the industry over 25 years with real-life experiences in his field.
+Access to an elite mentor that has been in the industry for over 25 years with real-life experiences in his field.
 Learn from one of the best performers that have proven himself winning multiple Grammy awards that wouldn’t just be available otherwise.

 You’re not only getting a course by Usher, but you also get all several dozens of other experts in their field when you purchase the All-access for only $180